+15075562445 (US)

 Conversely, the bottom-up approach starts with specific data or observations, from which broader generalizations and theories are developed.
 This inductive process involves collecting detailed data, analyzing it for patterns, developing hypotheses, formulating theories, and validating them with additional data.
 While this approach is flexible and encourages the discovery of new phenomena, it can be time-consuming and less structured.

-Swot and Pestal Analysis
+Swot and Pestel Analysis

 SWOT Analysis